A number of techniques are available to initiate a conversation around long-term weight management.

 Ask open-ended questions that encourage thought-provoking responses and engage a 2-way dialogue.
 This is an important first step to understanding a patient’s barriers and expectations.

-How do you feel about your health right now?
+How do you feel about your weight and health right now?

 Affirmative statements2